thdwyer/ioztst/README.md

 Please note that none of these bash scripts delete files or directories, only copy, move or create them, so there should be little or no danger to your system.
 There is no uninstall script for the same reason.
-If you want to uninstall the scripts, files and directories, look at the install script for the locations of everything you want to remove.
+If you want to uninstall the scripts, files and directories, look at the install script or use this document for the locations of everything you want to remove.

 It's possible to run this script without installing iozone.
 It will give you an idea of the things it can do.
 To run without calling iozone: ioztst.sh no